OpenLightingProject/ola/plugins/osc/README.developer.md

 Next we have three typedefs, which are used with our internal data structures.
-On the sending side, we need to track a collection of `OSCTarget`s for each group.
+On the sending side, we need to track a collection of `OscTarget`s for each group.
 We do this with a map of vectors, so you can think of it like this:

     Group 1 ->